This post may contain affiliate links. Please read our disclosure policy.

 I’m super excited to share this recipe with you, friends!
 This recipe is a personal favorite!

-📘 What is Okonomiyaki
+📘 What Is Okonomiyaki

 Okonomiyaki is a very popular Japanese dish.
 It is basically a savory pancake drizzled with a sweet and salty sauce, mayonnaise, and topped with green onions.